khairulslt/life-wisdoms/README.md

 This repo will be updated with technical questions that have bamboozled me since the start of my programming career.

+PS: The animal above is known as a [Capybara](https://en.wikipedia.org/wiki/Capybara)

 # Javascript

 <br>